 Research the composition and collect sufficient plot data for spruce flats statewide in order to characterize variations and clearly separate this community from balsam flats, spruce-fir swamp, and spruce-northern hardwood forests.
 Regularly assess the presence and degree of impact that spruce budworm has on this community.

 This community is limited to the northern portion of the state.
 It is concentrated in the Adirondack Mountains where it is represented by large patch to near matrix size examples.
-It is probably also abundant along the Saint Lawrence and Lake Champlain Lowlands.
-It is peripheral on the Rensselaer Plateau and Tug Hill.
+It is probably also along the Saint Lawrence and Lake Champlain Lowlands.
+It is peripheral in the state on the Rensselaer Plateau and Tug Hill.

 This community is limited to the northern fringe of the Eastern United States and much of southeastern Canada.
 This range is estimated to span north to central Ontario and Quebec, west to Minnesota, south to northern Michigan and northern New York, and east to Nova Scotia and Newfoundland.